jbuckman/jbuckman.github.io/_posts/2022-11-18-on-the-road-to-st-petersburg.md

 Of course, paying \\$1,000,000,000 to pay this game seems like quite a stupid thing to do.
 Hence: paradox.

----

-To be honest, I don't think "paradox" is quite the right word here.
-There's no *fundamental* inconsistency at play.
-This is just an example of a situation where the expected-value framework is ineffective.
-Choosing to play the doubling game with a buy-in of \\$1,000,000,000 *really does* have positive expected value, and *also* loses you money.
-There's nothing paradoxical about the fact that some decision-making frameworks are bad, sometimes.
-It only *feels* like a paradox to those fish who have never noticed the water.

 Many people have proposed resolutions to this paradox, most prominently utility theory[^1] and default risk.[^2]
 But I find these to be very unsatisfying.
 They merely assume away the existence of situations that would be problematic, without addressing the fundamental issue.

+To be honest, I don't think "paradox" is even quite the right word here.
+There's no *fundamental* inconsistency at play.
+This is just an example of a situation where the expected-value framework is ineffective.
+Choosing to play the doubling game with a buy-in of \\$1,000,000,000 *really does* have positive expected value, and *really does* lose you money.
+There's nothing paradoxical about the fact that a decision-making frameworks can be bad, sometimes.
+Many people treat expected-value maximization with something akin to reverence, elevating it as the pinnacle of rational behavior.
+But at the end of the day, it's just a decision-making rule.
+And is it a paradox when a decision-making rule like "go with your gut" leads to losing money in some situations?
+Of course not -- it is just a bad rule.
+And it turns out that expected value is similarly flawed, although its issues are far more rare and subtle.

-A real resolution requires the introduction of a new decision-making framework.
+A real resolution to the St. Petersburg paradox requires the introduction of a new decision-making framework.

 ---